The Importance of Brand Architecture: Models and Strategies for Business Success

 The endorsed brand architecture model helps new brands enter the market with an advantage: the opportunity to grow with the support of the parent company’s (also known as an endorser brand’s) brand equity and reputation.
 It also allows these brands the freedom to develop their branding and marketing strategies independently, meaning they will remain a distinct brand, but will always have the support of the parent brand.

-Brand management can be more difficult in the Endorsed Brand model, as all brands, while remaining independent, have to align with the parent company’s values and brand promises.
+Brand management can be more difficult in the Endorsed Brand model, as the entire portfolio of brands have to align with the parent company’s values and brand promises while staying independent.
 With a more convoluted brand management set-up, market decisions can take longer.

 3 Endorsed Brand examples: